nikoschairopoulos/infoSystems/README.md

 # infoSystems

-This folder contains some Logfiles from a comparison Project about TimeSeries Databases
+This folder contains some Logfiles from a  Project about TimeSeries Databases